sebastian-szymczak/Electricity-Trading-Performance-Dashboard/README.md

   (b) Volume - as the sum of all values

-- Step 9: Using DAX expressions, new measures were created to calculate the following parameters:
+- Step 9: Using DAX expressions, the new measures were created to calculate the following parameters:

   (a) Minimum Price